syunsuke-I/syunsuke-I/README.md

 ### Introduce

-* I use Java & Ruby at work
+* I use Ruby at work
 * I'm studying Go in private
 * I am learning Rust to understand algorithms and low-level concepts